Removal from the Ulster Bank and other lender panels: Why they do it and how to get reinstated

 • Breaches of Ulster Bank conveyancing panel requirements

-• Missing deadline to reapply to remain on the Ulster Bank convincing panel
+• Missing deadline to reapply to be on the Ulster Bank convincing panel

-• Your firm no longer meets the criteria to remain on the Ulster Bank conveyancing panel
+• Your practice fails to meet the criteria to remain on the Ulster Bank conveyancing panel

 • Does my practice need to apply annually to be reinstated on the Ulster Bank conveyancing panel?